vegaprotocol/documentation/docs/concepts/vega-protocol.md

 -->

 ### Risk models and parameters
 When proposing a market, the market proposer will need to choose the risk parameters associated with the risk model that's appropriate for the instrument.
+The acceptable amount of volatility on a market is driven by its risk model.
 The risk model is essential for calculating margins on the market.

 The [log-normal risk model](#log-normal-risk-model) is the only one currently supported.
 While the model is pre-defined, you'll need to choose the individual parameters.